micag2025/Toolkit_Google_ADK/Publication.md

 - Provide a clean, multi-agent architecture for reliable orchestration and extensibility

 The project is best described as `Agent-based developer intelligence with strict routing and tool grounding`.
 The system is a `Structured, agent-based, tool-grounded developer intelligence`. it’s an agent-based developer intelligence toolkit.
 It’s a developer intelligence system opinionated, structured, tool-grounded and role-aware.
-This ADK Toolkit is not designed only for AI developers and builders but it can be used also by different user types, such as  Ready Tensor users, ML Engineers, Researchers, Technical Writers).
+This ADK Toolkit is designed for more than just AI developers.
+It supports a wide range of technical and non-technical users such as  Ready Tensor users, ML Engineers, Researchers, Technical Writers.

 ---